infinityofspace/certbot_dns_duckdns/Readme.md

 Make sure before you start that you have a current version of *certbot* installed.
 You can read how to install *certbot* in the [official documentation](https://certbot.eff.org/docs/install.html).

-Note: Normally, the PYPI version of *certbot* is installed with the installation of *certbot_dns_duckdns* and does not require any further installation or configuration.
+*Note: Normally, the PYPI version of *certbot* is installed with the installation of *certbot_dns_duckdns* and does not require any further installation or configuration.
+However, you may need a customized installation for your use case, check the official documentation for that*

 You can check if *certbot* is installed with: